George W. Menefee was born on April 13, 1859 in Preston County, WV, the son of John and Ruhama (Hanshaw) Menefee.

-George was raised in the York Run section of Preston County.
-He is said to have been "very handsome."
+George was raised in the York Run section of Preston County and, when the federal census was taken in 1880, he was single and earned a living with "farm work."
+He is said to have been very handsome.

-Tragedy struck in 1895 when George, age 36, was killed by a train.
+Tragedy struck in the summer of 1895 when George, age 36, was killed in a train accident on Aug.
+11, 1895.
 An article in his hometown newspaper, the West Virginia Argus, in Kingwood, reported that:

 Thanks to the Menefee family association for sharing their information with us that has led to further discoveries about George.

 ~ Daughter Columbia G. (Menefee) Barnhart ~

 Daughter Columbia G. Menefee (1886-1956) was born in July 1886 in Nebraska.

 She was but a young girl when her father was killed in a railroad accident.
 She and her mother relocated to West Virginia by 1900, making their residence in New Creek, Mineral County.

 Circa 1907, she was united in matrimony with Eugene Hildt Barnhart/Barnhardt (1884- ? ).
 He was a longtime civil engineer for the Baltimore and Ohio Railroad.

 The couple bore one known daughter, Helen Henderson.